James J. Storrow: Business career

 In 1910, Storrow led a group of financiers organized as a voting trust who wrested control of General Motors from that corporation's founder Billy Durant.
+He was elected president of GM on November 23, 1910.
+On January 26, 1911, he was elected chairman of the finance committee, which had full control over the company's fiscal affairs, and was succeeded as president by Thomas Neal.
 Storrow, also on the board of the American Locomotive Company, introduced junior ALCO executive Walter Chrysler to GM's Charles Nash, who gave Chrysler the opportunity to revive the Buick division.
-Storrow served as GM's president for two months, and on its board until 1916, when Durant regained control.
+Storrow left GM on June 4, 1916 after Durant regained control of the company.
+He then served as chairman of Nash Motors from 1916 until his death in 1926.